harrietmturner/harrietmturner.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in the [Department of Meteorology](http://www.reading.ac.uk/met/) at the University of Reading, and a member of the [Space and Atmospheric Electricity](https://research.reading.ac.uk/met-spate/) (SPATE) group.
-My current appointment is funded under NERC's Pushing the Frontiers programme, and is titled "Why have space weather forecasts not improved in over a decade?".
-This work is focussed on the use of solar wind data assimilation to improve space weather forecasts.
+I am a space weather scientist at the [UK Met Office](https://weather.metoffice.gov.uk/specialist-forecasts/space-weather), working in the Space Weather Research group within the Satellite Applications and Nowcasting (SAN) team.
+My main research interests are in heliospheric modelling and solar wind data assimilation.

 ## Recent news

+**September 2025**: I started a new position at the UK Met Office as a space weather scientist.

 **May 2025**: I recently completed my training with North Dartmoor Search and Rescue Team.
 More details can be found [here](https://www.reading.ac.uk/news/2025/University-News/Space-scientist-Harriet-Turner-joins-mountain-rescue-team).